kpc002/protocols-website/protocols/bioinformatics/plot_TF_binding_sites/index.md

 ---
-weight: 17
+order: 17
-bookFlatSection: false
 title: "Visualize TF binding sites in a Peak"
+author: Maximilian Heeg
+date: last-modified
+description:
+  Create a plot that shows where TF are binding next to a gene or within a promoter.
+filters:
+   - lightbox
+lightbox: auto
 ---

-# Visualize TF binding sites in a Peak

 ## Generate a table of binding sites

 We start by generating a table with the predicted binding sites for TF.
 This can be done with either [FIMO](https://meme-suite.org/meme/tools/fimo) or Jaspar or any other tool that you like.

 You should get a table that looks similar to this one:

+::: {style="overflow:scroll;"}

 | tf                                 | start | stop | strand | score   | p-value     | q-value  | matched_sequence     |
 |------------------------------------|-------|------|--------|---------|-------------|----------|----------------------|
 | Zfp281                             | 363   | 377  | -      | 19.1091 | 0.000000138 | 0.000363 | CCCCTCTCCCACCCC      |